metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations to add to the Ingress or Route during its creation.
-- `ingress_spec` (Attributes) Configuration for an Ingress object.
-Currently subpaths are not supported, so unique hosts must be specified (if a single external IP is being used) to differentiate between ingresses/services. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec))
+- `ingress_spec` (Attributes) Configuration for an Ingress object.Currently subpaths are not supported, so unique hosts must be specified(if a single external IP is being used) to differentiate between ingresses/services. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec))
-- `labels` (Map of String) Labels to add to the Ingress or Route during its creation.
-The label with key 'app' is reserved for use by the operator.
+- `labels` (Map of String) Labels to add to the Ingress or Route during its creation.The label with key 'app' is reserved for use by the operator.

 <a id="nestedatt--spec--network_options--core_config--ingress_spec"></a>
 ### Nested Schema for `spec.network_options.core_config.ingress_spec`

 Optional:

-- `default_backend` (Attributes) DefaultBackend is the backend that should handle requests that don't match any rule.
-If Rules are not specified, DefaultBackend must be specified.
-If DefaultBackend is not set, the handling of requests that do not match any of the rules will be up to the Ingress controller. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--default_backend))
+- `default_backend` (Attributes) defaultBackend is the backend that should handle requests that don'tmatch any rule.
+If Rules are not specified, DefaultBackend must be specified.If DefaultBackend is not set, the handling of requests that do not match anyof the rules will be up to the Ingress controller. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--default_backend))
-- `ingress_class_name` (String) IngressClassName is the name of an IngressClass cluster resource.
-Ingress controller implementations use this field to know whether they should be serving this Ingress resource, by a transitive connection (controller -> IngressClass -> Ingress resource).
-Although the 'kubernetes.io/ingress.class' annotation (simple constant name) was never formally defined, it was widely supported by Ingress controllers to create a direct binding between Ingress controller and Ingress resources.
-Newly created Ingress resources should prefer using the field.
-However, even though the annotation is officially deprecated, for backwards compatibility reasons, ingress controllers should still honor that annotation if present.
+- `ingress_class_name` (String) ingressClassName is the name of an IngressClass cluster resource.
+Ingresscontroller implementations use this field to know whether they should beserving this Ingress resource, by a transitive connection(controller -> IngressClass -> Ingress resource).
+Although the'kubernetes.io/ingress.class' annotation (simple constant name) was neverformally defined, it was widely supported by Ingress controllers to createa direct binding between Ingress controller and Ingress resources.
+Newlycreated Ingress resources should prefer using the field.
+However, eventhough the annotation is officially deprecated, for backwards compatibilityreasons, ingress controllers should still honor that annotation if present.
-- `rules` (Attributes List) A list of host rules used to configure the Ingress.
-If unspecified, or no rule matches, all traffic is sent to the default backend. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--rules))
+- `rules` (Attributes List) rules is a list of host rules used to configure the Ingress.
+If unspecified,or no rule matches, all traffic is sent to the default backend. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--rules))
-- `tls` (Attributes List) TLS configuration.
-Currently the Ingress only supports a single TLS port, 443.
-If multiple members of this list specify different hosts, they will be multiplexed on the same port according to the hostname specified through the SNI TLS extension, if the ingress controller fulfilling the ingress supports SNI. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--tls))
+- `tls` (Attributes List) tls represents the TLS configuration.
+Currently the Ingress only supports asingle TLS port, 443.
+If multiple members of this list specify different hosts,they will be multiplexed on the same port according to the hostname specifiedthrough the SNI TLS extension, if the ingress controller fulfilling theingress supports SNI. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--tls))

 <a id="nestedatt--spec--network_options--core_config--ingress_spec--default_backend"></a>
 ### Nested Schema for `spec.network_options.core_config.ingress_spec.default_backend`

 Optional:

-- `resource` (Attributes) Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
-If resource is specified, a service.Name and service.Port must not be specified.
-This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--default_backend--resource))
+- `resource` (Attributes) resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
+If resource is specified, a service.Name andservice.Port must not be specified.This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--default_backend--resource))
-- `service` (Attributes) Service references a Service as a Backend.
-This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--default_backend--service))
+- `service` (Attributes) service references a service as a backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--network_options--core_config--ingress_spec--default_backend--service))

 <a id="nestedatt--spec--network_options--core_config--ingress_spec--default_backend--resource"></a>
 ### Nested Schema for `spec.network_options.core_config.ingress_spec.default_backend.resource`